Idhaya Kamalam: Production

 Idhaya Kamalam, a remake of the Marathi film Pathlaag (1964), was directed by Srikanth and produced by L. V. Prasad under Prasad Productions.
 The screenplay was written by Aaroor Dass, cinematography was handled by K. S. Prasad, editing by P. V. Manickam and art direction by Thota.
 L. V. Prasad also served as supervising director.
 The film was colourised using Eastmancolor.

 Soundtrack

 The soundtrack album was composed by K. V. Mahadevan while the lyrics were written by Kannadasan.
+Ustad Ahmad Hussain Khan, a member of Mahadevan's musical troupe, played the sitar for the songs "Ennathaan Ragasiyamo Idhayathile" and "Malargal Nanaindhana".

 Release and reception

 Idhaya Kamalam was released on 27 August 1965, and distributed by Prasad Productions in Madras.
-T. M. Ramachandran of Sport and Pastime called it "noteworthy film", appreciating K. R. Vijaya calling "The best performance in the film [..] she displays mark her out as a fine actress", he also praised K. V. Mahadevan's music, calling it "lilting" and "one of the important assets of the film" and also calling K. S. Prasad's camerawork "praiseworthy".
+T. M. Ramachandran of Sport and Pastime called it a "noteworthy film", appreciating K. R. Vijaya and saying she gives "The best performance in the film [..] she displays mark her out as a fine actress".
+Ramachandran also praised K. V. Mahadevan's music, calling it "lilting" and "one of the important assets of the film" and also calling K. S. Prasad's camerawork "praiseworthy".
 Kalki lauded Prasad's cinematography, Vijaya's dual performance and Srikanth's direction, but felt Ravichandran did not do well enough.
 The film was a major success; according to historian Randor Guy, this was because of the music and Vijaya's performance.